-As program supervisor for College Completion Corps, Jayme oversees the program's operations in the Central and Northern Michigan regions, including mentoring coaches, establishing and maintaining relationships with partner campuses, and managing AmeriCorps grant requirements.
+As program supervisor for College Completion Corps, Jayme's duties include mentoring coaches, establishing and maintaining relationships with partner campuses, and managing AmeriCorps grant requirements.

 As a first-generation college student, Jayme went to Central Michigan University not knowing what she wanted to pursue academically but having a strong desire to help people.
 This desire, along with encouragement from friends, led her to the health sciences program, and she graduated with a bachelor’s degree in health fitness.